-Promote inclusion, professional development and cultural recognition during Hispanic Heritage Month 2022 with these five ways to celebrate.
+Promote inclusion and cultural recognition during Hispanic Heritage Month 2023 with these eight ways to celebrate.

-Each year, organizations celebrate Hispanic Heritage Month (HHM), recognizing the contributions of their Hispanic and Latino employees and educating others on Hispanic and Latin American cultures.
-It's easy to see why.
-According to the United States Department of Labor (DOL), the number of Hispanic workers in the labor force has grown from 10.7 million in 1990 to 29 million in 2020 and is projected to reach 35.9 million in 2030; Hispanic workers are also projected to account for 78 percent of net-new workers between 2020 and 2030.
-These numbers, diversity, equity and inclusion (DE&I) awareness and a humble curiosity about Hispanic and Latino communities are ample reasons to celebrate HHM in the workplace not just this year — but every year.
+Each year, organizations celebrate Hispanic Heritage Month, recognizing the contributions of their Hispanic and Latino employees and educating their broader workforce about Hispanic and Latino cultures.
+It's easy to understand why.
+According to the United States Department of Labor (DOL), Hispanic workers in the labor force grew from 10.7 million in 1990 to 29 million in 2020.
+That number is projected to reach 35.9 million in 2030.
+Hispanic workers are also projected to account for 78 percent of net-new workers between 2020 and 2030.
+These figures, awareness of diversity, equity and inclusion (DE&I) and a humble curiosity about Hispanic and Latino communities are excellent reasons to celebrate Hispanic Heritage Month in the workplace, not just this year but every year.

-"It's worthwhile for organizations to celebrate Hispanic Heritage Month because it shows that they value the diversity of their employees, their clients and the communities in which they operate," says Helena Almeida, vice president, counsel, ADP.
-Almeida leads Adelante, ADP's Hispanic and Latino business resource group (BRG).
-"It's important to educate allies and supporters who don't identify as Hispanic or Latino about our rich cultural history."
+"Celebrating Hispanic Heritage Month can help companies demonstrate that they appreciate the diversity of their workforce, customers and the communities they serve," says Helena Almeida, vice president, managing counsel, ADP.
+Almeida is also the chair of Adelante, ADP's Hispanic and Latino business resource group (BRG).
+"It's crucial to educate allies and supporters who may not identify as Hispanic or Latino about our unique cultural heritage."

 What is Hispanic Heritage Month?